 - No lazy-load feature.

-Combining the three (3) plugins will give users the best of your website experience if you want complete toolkits for your WordPress page speed optimization.
+Combining the two (2) plugins will give users the best of your website experience if you want complete toolkits for your WordPress page speed optimization.

 The Imagify plugin helps optimize, resize, and compress images so your WordPress images are reduced in size and weight to the barest minimum without quality loss.

-While WP Rocket brings the best caching system to your WordPress blog.
+While WP Rocket brings the best caching system and file optimization to your WordPress blog.